 The University of Eastern Finland is one of the largest universities in Finland.
-We are home to approximately 15,000 undergraduate students, 15,000 adult education students, and 2,500 members of staff.
+We are home to approximately 16,000 undergraduate students, 23,300 adult education students, and 2,750 members of staff.
 Our campuses are located in Joensuu and Kuopio.
-For more information, see About us -> Introduction.
+The distance between the two cities is about 140 km and it takes about 2 hours by car.
+For more information see university web pages.

 UEF is a multidisciplinary university that offers teaching in approximately 100 major subjects.
 UEF has four faculties: the Philosophical Faculty, Faculty of Science and Forestry, Faculty of Health Sciences, and Faculty of Social Sciences and Business Studies.
-See more information under Organisation, Faculties and independent institutes and Maps, public transport and parking.
+See more information under Organisation, Faculties and independent institutes and Facilities and maps.

 We emphasise interdisciplinarity in everything we do.
 We have identified four global challenges for which we seek solutions through our interdisciplinary research and education.
 These challenges are Ageing, lifestyles and health; Learning in a digitised society; Cultural encounters, mobilities and borders; and Environmental change and sufficiency of natural resources.

 As part of the global scientific community, we have extensive international relations and are involved in several international networks.
 Our teaching and research staff and students are active in participating in various mobility programmes through our bilateral agreements of cooperation with approximately 100 universities abroad.
 We also play a role in many international networks and discipline-specific projects.